 Please compile all of the following information before submitting your proposal:

-- Presentation Teaser / Abstract (10-25) words for inclusion in the conference schedule at a glance publication
+- Presentation Abstract (25-50) words for inclusion in the conference program

 - Presentation Description and Goals (up to 1000 words).
 Please provide a longer description of the presentation.

 - For research presentations please including a brief, concise description of context, questions, methods, results, conclusions, and a discussion/interpretation.